Brainstorming

 - Coyne, K.P. and Coyne, S.T.
 (2011) Brainsteering: A Better Approach to Breakthrough Ideas.
 Harper Business, New York.

 - Dennis, A., Valacich, J., Carte, T., Garfiled, M., Haley, B. and Aronson, J. (1997) The Effectiveness of Multiple Dialogue in Electronic Brainstorming.
-Information Systems Research, Vol. 8(2), pp. 203–211.
+Information Systems Research, Vol. 8(2), pp. 203โ211.

 - Hackman, J.R. and Morris, C.G.
 (1978) Group Process and Group Effectiveness: A Reappraisal.
-In L. Berkowitz (Ed.), Group Processes, Academic Press, New York, pp. 57– 66.
+In L. Berkowitz (Ed.), Group Processes, Academic Press, New York, pp. 57โ 66.

-* The Brainstorming further reading section is for members only.
-Please log in or subscribe to view the further reading of Brainstorming.
+* The further reading section is for premium members only.
+Please contact us about accessing the further reading.